eliza-guseva/prod-ai-eng-python-moodtracker/1_leaving_colab/7_basic_terminal.md

 # Practice

-<input type="checkbox"> Let's first make sure that we aren't going to forget the most important terminal commands.
+<br><input type="checkbox"> Let's first make sure that we aren't going to forget the most important terminal commands.
-	<input type="checkbox"> In your project create `CMD.md` and copy the code snippet below into it.
+<br>&nbsp;&nbsp;<input type="checkbox"> In your project create `CMD.md` and copy the code snippet below into it.
-	<input type="checkbox"> Don't forget the 3 backquotes symbols in the beginning and in the end of the snippet -- that is how `.md` files signify code block
+<br>&nbsp;&nbsp;<input type="checkbox"> Don't forget the 3 backquotes symbols in the beginning and in the end of the snippet -- that is how `.md` files signify code block

 I capitalized some letters in the explanation -- these are the letters that gave the name to the command
 ```bash